0xpolarzero/cross-chain-ERC20-balance-verification/README.md

 Visit the README in these directories for more information.

+## Recommendations

+Please keep in mind that everything in this repository is intended for testing purposes.
+If you would like to test, and deploy your own contracts, **always use a separate wallet reserved for testing**.

 ## Contact

 If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/0xpolarzero) or by [email (0xpolarzero@gmail.com)](mailto:0xpolarzero@gmail.com).